Chapter 16: Bioinformatics with Biopython and Nglview#

 Molecular structures can be loaded using a number of different sources including directly from files, from RDKit Molecule objects, from Biopython structure objects, and from psi4 molecules among others.
 Below is table of some key functions for loading molecular structures.

-Table 10 A Selection of Nglview Functions for Loading Structural Data
+Table 11 A Selection of Nglview Functions for Loading Structural Data

-Fetches data from RCSB database when provided a PDB ID (e.g., 7aiz) |
+Fetches data from RCSB database when provided a PDB ID (e.g., ‘7aiz’)

-function which accepts a protein ID as a string and fetches the structure from the RCSB Database.
+As our first example, we will load a file using the show_file() function which accepts a protein data file such as PDB.
 The structure is displayed in an interactive window where clicking and dragging rotates the molecule and scrolling zooms in and out.
 The size of this window can be expanded or contracted using the little gray arrow control(s) on the right corners of the display window.

 prot = nv.show_pdbid('3hpb')